 The official language of the competition is English and all entries must be submitted in this language.

 Entries must be made online at www.worldofwearableart.com by the deadline given at each step of the entry process.

-The physical garment submitted to WOW™ must be the same as the photographic images that have been supplied as part of the online entry form.
+The physical garment submitted to WOW™ must be the same as the photographic images that have been supplied as part of the online entry process.

-All steps must be completed in the online entry form as instructed for an entry to be valid.
+All steps in the online entry process must be completed as instructed for an entry to be valid.

-First-time New Zealand entrants and ALL international entrants must complete Step 2 of the entry application (Preselection).
+First-time New Zealand entrants and ALL international entrants must complete Step 2 (Preselection) of the entry process.
 A first-time entrant is a designer who has never had an entry selected for a WOW™ Awards Show.

 Designers must supply WOW™ with: